Alzheimer’s disease (AD)

 Alzheimer’s disease is a neurodegenerative disorder, and the most common form of dementia.

 Histopathological examination of AD brain reveals extracellular parenchymal deposits of amyloid-β (plaques), and intraneuronal deposits of tau protein as neurofibrillary tangles.
 Tau protein may also surround plaques as straight or paired helical filaments.
 In most cases of AD, amyloid deposits are also seen in the walls of small blood vessels in cerebral and cerebellar cortex.
 Brain amyloid-β levels are not directly associated with synaptic loss and cognitive functions.
-Instead, amyloid-β accumulation may incite neurogeneration before cognitive decline.
+Instead, amyloid-β accumulation may incite neurodegeneration before cognitive decline.
 Cytosolic [Ca2+] may have an important role in apoptosis and cell death and early development of synaptic pathology, as the elevated [Ca2+] can increase amyloid-β production, amyloid-β increases [Ca2+], and ryanodine receptors (RyR) on endoplasmic reticulum amplify the signalling by releasing more Ca2+ (Briggs et al., 2017).
+RAGE may mediate the influx of circulating amyloid-β into the brain (Deane et al., 2003).

 PET in AD diagnosis